 Burnett Global Education Ltd represent over 40 different international organisations which includes universities and gap year providers.
-They provide free advice, guidance and information on a variety of subjects and locations and on studying internationally around the world
+We provide free advice, guidance and information on a variety of subjects and locations for students who wish to study at an international university.

 Where can I study?

 Whether you are considering an Undergraduate, Postgraduate, Masters or a MBA program, there are many opportunities throughout the world to study a program that is taught in English.
 Burnett Global Education Ltd will provide you with information on applying, entry requirements, fees, and accommodation options.
 Below are some examples of locations and universities you can study at, but please contact us directly with your chosen location and subject area so we can provide you with more relevant information on your needs.